Visa, Status of Residence and Certificate of Eligibility

 - Enter Japan with your passport, visa and COE.

-- Be sure to submit your COE to the Immigration officer at the airport.
+- Be sure to show your COE to the Immigration officer at the airport.

 - The Immigration officer will put a Landing Permission seal on your passport, which shows the date of landing, the period of stay, and your Status of Residence.
 At Narita, Haneda, Chubu and Kansai Airports, if your period of stay is longer than 3 months, a Residence Card will be issued.
 Be sure to confirm that your Status of Residence and period of stay are the same on your landing permission seal and on the Residence Card.